rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Updating

-You can update an object’s attributes and save it to the database using the `updateAttributes` method
+You can update an object’s attributes and save it to the database using the `update_attributes` method

 NOTE: This is the fastest way to add or update item attributes.

 JavaScript syntax:
     :::javascript
     var user = userModel.find('first', {conditions: {name: 'Alice'});
-    user.updateAttributes({
+    user.update_attributes({
             name: 'Bob',
             email: 'bob@example.com'});